kbarbary/sep/README.md

 astropy.io.fits does not (for reasons having to do with memory mapping).
-Most of the time you never notice this because when you do any numpy operations on such arrays, numpy uses an intermediate buffer to byteswap the array behind the scenes and returns the result as a native byte order array.
+Most of the time you never notice this because when you do any numpy operations on such arrays, numpy uses an intermediate buffer to byte swap the array behind the scenes and returns the result as a native byte order array.
 Internally, SEP is not using numpy operations; it's just getting a pointer to the data in the array and passing it to C code.
 As the C code does not include functionality to do buffered byte swapping, the input array must already be in native byte order.

-It would be possible to add buffered byteswapping capability to the SEP code, but it would increase the code complexity.
-A simpler alternative would be to make a byteswapped copy of the entire input array, whenever necessary.
+It would be possible to add buffered byte swapping capability to the SEP code, but it would increase the code complexity.
+A simpler alternative would be to make a byte swapped copy of the entire input array, whenever necessary.
 However, this would significantly increase memory use, and would have to be done repeatedly in multiple SEP
 functions: `Background`, `extract`, `sum_circle`, etc. Each would make a copy of the entire data array.
-Given these considerations, it seemed best to just explicitly tell the user to do the byteswap operation themselves so they could just do it once, immediately after reading in the data.
+Given these considerations, it seemed best to just explicitly tell the user to do the byte swap operation themselves so they could just do it once, immediately after reading in the data.